RAF Weston Zoyland

 Royal Air Force Westonzoyland, or more simply RAF Westonzoyland, is located approximately 4 mi east-southeast of Bridgwater, Somerset, UK.

 It was opened in 1925 with summer camps lasting from May until September each year.
-It was later used by the Royal Air Force and United States Army Air Forces.
+It was later used by the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
 During the war it was used primarily as an army co-operation airfield but several squadrons were based there with a variety of aircraft, including Spitfires, Hurricanes and Mosquitos.
 Gloster Meteor jets were stationed there for a short time before moving to RAF Culmhead in Somerset.
 After being stood down in 1947 it was recommissioned in 1952 as a Meteor jet training station to support the demands of the Korean War.
 It was home to No. 209 Advanced Flying School RAF whose pupils included future Air Chief Marshals Lord Craig and Sir Patrick Hine.

 Today the remains of the airfield are a mixture of farmland and a base for Civil Air Patrol activities.